 The health and fitness advantages of circuit training make it an essential exercise methodology.
-And anyone who wants to improve all-round fitness, burn fat and maintain health needs to be regularly participating in circuit training.
+Anyone who wants to improve all-round fitness, burn fat and maintain health needs to regularly participate in circuit training.

-In this article, we will take a look at 5 advantages of circuit training.
-If after reading the 5 advantages you feel inspired to start circuit training, you will no doubt want to learn how to create your own.
+In this article, we will take a look at five advantages of circuit training.
+If after reading the five advantages you feel inspired to start circuit training, you will no doubt want to learn how to create your own.

 We have created a Circuit Training How 2 Guide which outlines the different types of circuits.
 In addition, our How 2 Guide shows you step-by-step how to create and design your own circuit.
 You can find the link to this article in the conclusion.